ardislu/csvio/README.md

 A common workflow is:

-1. Read an existing CSV file row by row.
+1. Read an existing input CSV file.
-2. Perform some transformation using the data in each row.
+2. Perform some processing using the data in the input CSV file.
-3. Write the transformed data to another CSV file.
+3. Write data to an output CSV file.

-Most people are interested in coding the transformation logic for step (2), and much less interested in coding the error-prone boilerplate code for steps (1) and (3).
+Most people are interested in coding the processing logic for step (2) and less interested in coding the boilerplate for steps (1) and (3).

-Streamed CSV provides the bare minimum code to accomplish **this specific workflow**.
-This library is *not* intended for any other workflow (e.g., parsing CSV files with custom delimiters, converting between CSV and other formats, performing data analytics on CSV data).
+CSV I/O provides the minimum code to accomplish **this specific workflow**.
+This library is *not* intended for any other workflow (e.g., parsing CSV files with custom delimiters, converting between CSV and other formats, generating CSV data).
 For those workflows, see ["Other CSV libraries"](#other-csv-libraries).

 ## Features

 - No dependencies other than the Node.js standard library.
 - Reads and writes [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt) compliant CSV files.
+- Optimized for common CSV processing requirements (e.g., concurrent processing, batching, error handling).
 - Single `core.js` file contains *all* core API code.
-- Prioritizes Web Platform APIs (e.g., the [Web Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) over [Node.js Streams](https://nodejs.org/api/stream.html)).
+- Prioritizes [WinterTC (TC55)](https://wintercg.org/) [Minimum Common Web Platform APIs](https://min-common-api.proposal.wintercg.org/) (e.g., the [Web Streams API](https://streams.spec.whatwg.org/) over [Node.js Streams](https://nodejs.org/api/stream.html)).

 ## Core API

-The core API is contained in `src/core.js` and exposes three functions to read, transform, and write CSV files.
+The core API is contained in `src/core.js` and exposes three classes to read, transform, and write CSV files.

+> [!TIP]
+> Although these classes *may* be used by themselves (as demonstrated below), they are **intended to be used together**.
+See [`examples`](./examples) for more practical usage demonstrations.

 ### `CSVReader`